alibaba/Tora/README.md

 - [x] Release our inference code and model weights
 - [x] Provide a ModelScope Demo
 - [x] Release our training code
-- [ ] Migrate to diffusers and optimize the GPU memory usage
+- [x] Release diffusers version and optimize the GPU memory usage
 - [ ] Release complete version of Tora

+## 🧨 Diffusers verision

+Please refer to [the diffusers version](diffusers-version/README.md) for details.

 ## 🐍 Installation

+Please make sure your Python version is between 3.10 and 3.12, inclusive of both 3.10 and 3.12.

 ```bash
 # Clone this repository.